jcorporation/myMPD/docs/references/pictures.md

 ## Albums

-myMPD needs access to the MPD music_directory or a brand new MPD and my patched libmpdclient (embedded in the myMPD distribution since 6.0.0).
+myMPD needs access to the MPD music_directory or a uptodate MPD.

 ### Albumart in directories through direct music directory access

-1. If connected over the local MPD socket: myMPD gets the music_directory automatically, if ```musicdirectory = auto``` (default)
+1. If connected over the local MPD socket: myMPD gets the music_directory automatically, if music directory is set to auto.
-2. If connected over tcp/ip: set ```musicdirectory``` configuration option.
-This setting is configureable in the Connection dialog.
+2. If connected over tcp/ip: set the music directory option in the connection dialog.

 Enable albumart support: